IKEA Canada

 9. Home Depot

-While best known for tools and renovations, Home Depot also carry a wide range of indoor and outdoor furniture, lighting, storage, and cabinetry.
+While best known for tools and renovations, Home Depot also carries a wide range of indoor and outdoor furniture, lighting, storage, and cabinetry.
 They're ideal for DIYers and homeowners doing full home makeovers.

 - Pros: One-stop-shop for renos and furniture